SPK1997/Command-Line-File-Handling/README.md

 ### File Handling Project
+<a href="https://youtu.be/IUDcyONeaYA">Click here</a> to watch video of project's working.

 What does project do ?
 - This project receives commands from user in command prompt and does file handling based on those commands.
 - Currently only text based files are handled but more file types can be added.